 What is Get Sunday?

 I spent months researching how to fix our deteriorating lawn.
-I learned that getting a lush lawn is something between a science and an art involving soil management, weed, and pest control, fertilizing, and proper watering and mowing techniques.
+I learned that getting a lush lawn is something between a science and an art involving soil management, weed, and pest control, fertilizing, and proper watering and lawn-mowing techniques.
 The key to fewer weeds, I learned, is a healthy lawn.
 Needless to say, I was overwhelmed.
 I wanted a way to get the lawn of my dreams without spending a fortune on a lawn care specialist or even a DIY fix.
 Then I came across Get Sunday Lawn Plans.

 The name was catchy, but what got my attention was that Get Sunday is a subscription-based lawn care start-up service for people who want a great lawn without spending a lot of time or money.
 Staci said it reminded her of those meal box delivery kits.
 But with full-year plans starting at $129, Get Sunday was definitely more affordable.
 You get three shipments a year that includes a customized plan, nutrient pouches, a lab soil test, hose-end sprayer, and advice from a Sunday support team.